4br3mm0rd/mpyg321/README.md

 ## Windows

-For windows installation, download mpg321 on the website: [Link] (https://www.mpg123.de/download.shtml mpg123.de).
+For windows installation, download mpg321 on the website: [mpg321's website](https://www.mpg123.de/download.shtml).
 Make sure to rename the command to mpg321, and then run:

 ```
 $ pip install mpyg321